adrianjhpc/cirrus-website/status/index.md

 All Cirrus compute nodes have been restored.

 However, we are continuing to see issues with the Infiniband network following the replacement of the Infiniband switch, with reports of connection issues.
-This is affecting Cirrus and also GSEG and EGDP.

 Our team are continuing to investigate.
 The queues have been disabled to prevent jobs starting and failing.